 - They should ensure that the selected surrogate is fully prepared for the upcoming journey.

-Once you’ve been matched and have chosen the surrogate you will work with, the agency should guide her through each step and coordinate the following:
+Once you find a surrogate that matches your criteria and are satisfied to work with, the agency should guide her through each step and coordinate the following:

 - Scheduling of all medical appointments with approved professionals.